NXLog Legacy Documentation

 HTTPSCertFile

-This specifies the path of the certificate file to be used for the HTTPS handshake.
+The path of the certificate file that will be presented to the remote host during the HTTPS handshake.

 HTTPSCertKeyFile

-This specifies the path of the private key file that was used to generate the certificate specified by the HTTPSCertFile directive.
+The path of the private key file that was used to generate the certificate specified by the HTTPSCertFile directive.
 This is used for the HTTPS handshake.

 HTTPSCertThumbprint

-This optional directive specifies the thumbprint of the certificate that will be presented to the remote server during the HTTPS handshake.
+This optional directive, supported only on Windows, specifies the thumbprint of the certificate that will be presented to the remote host during the HTTPS handshake.
 The hexadecimal fingerprint string can be copied from Windows Certificate Manager (certmgr.msc).
 Whitespaces are automatically removed.
 The certificate must be imported to the Local Computer\Personal certificate store in PFX format for NXLog to find it.
 Run the following command to create a PFX file from the certificate and private key using OpenSSL:

 $ openssl pkcs12 -export -out server.pfx -inkey server.key -in server.pem